Economically High-Order Unstructured-Grid Methods: Clarification and Efficient FSR Schemes: FSR for unstructured grids

 where $\theta_2$ is a parameter and

-with given by Equations (\ref{umuscl_L2_2d_euler}) and (\ref{umuscl_R2_2d_euler}).
-These are expressed as a quadratic polynomial in the solution difference, but it should be noted that the flux reconstruction must be performed for a function whose cell-average is the point-value flux.
+with ${\bf w}_L$ and ${\bf w}_R$ given by Equations (\ref{umuscl_L2_2d_euler}) and (\ref{umuscl_R2_2d_euler}), respectively.
+Each of the fluxes ${\bf f}_L$ and ${\bf f}_R$ is expressed as a quadratic polynomial in the solution difference, but it should be noted that the flux reconstruction must be performed for a function whose cell-average is the point-value flux.
 Therefore, $\theta_2$ cannot be $1$.
-As we will show later, with $\theta_2= 2/3$, this reconstruction formula leads to a third-order scheme with $\kappa_3=0$ in the solution reconstruction and a fourth-order accurate scheme with $\kappa_3=\kappa-1$ , which will be referred to as QFSR3 and QFSR4, respectively.
+As we will show later, with $\theta_2= 2/3$, this reconstruction formula leads to a third-order scheme with $\kappa_3=0$ in the solution reconstruction and to a fourth-order accurate scheme with $\kappa_3=\kappa-1$, which will be referred to as QFSR3 and QFSR4, respectively.

-It seems difficult to extend this approach to fifth-order without introducing a third-order term which will involve third derivatives of the flux.
+It seems difficult to extend this approach to fifth-order accuracy without introducing a third-order term which will involve third derivatives of the flux.
 However, if the flux is a quadratic function of solution variables (e.g., Burgers' equation), then the quadratic reconstruction can be modified to achieve fifth-order accuracy.
 This approach is applicable to the Euler equations whose fluxes are all quadratic in the parameter vector \cite{Roe_JCP_1981,idolikeCFD_VOL1_v2p6_pdf}:

 where ${\cal P}$ is a constant third-rank tensor.
 Then, the following reconstruction leads to a fifth-order scheme:

 where $\theta_2= 2/3$ as before,